 The next Streetlife Festival takes place the 30th and 31th of May, 2020!

 University research and its application in everyday life is a cornerstone of our society.
 In order to strengthen the public confidence in science, we have set the goal of bringing knowledge and, above all, enthusiasm for science to all sections of the population.
 To this end, we are organizing an event in which scientists can give a first-hand account of their everyday life and their research.
 This communication focuses on the direct dialogue between presenters and visitors to create a personal added value for both sides.
 To reach this goal, we organize a booth at the Streetlife Festival Munich.
 Due to its high popularity, it provides a perfect framework for entering into discourse with different groups of people.
-We were already represented here and will repeat our event because of numerous positive feedback from speakers and visitors.

 The Streetlife Festival, organized by Green City e.V., is the largest street festival in Munich.
 It informs about socially relevant topics twice a year.
 From Odeonsplatz to Leopoldstraße, businesses and clubs have the opportunity to show themselves for a weekend.
 The public strolling is characterized by rather short stays at individual stands.
 With more than 250,000 visitors per weekend, the festival is one of the best-attended events in Munich.